neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 :::{admonition} Setting up the conflict resolution game theory model There are two possible behavioral strategies (phenotypes)
 1. *Fighters* always fight when challenged until the resource is won.
 In the simplest case, each fighter has a 50% chance of winning the resource.
-2. *Pacifists* try to share the resource, but back down immediately when challenged with a fight (they don't engage in any fighting, which means they give up the resource completely).
+2. *Pacifists* share the resource, and back down immediately when challenged with a fight (they don't engage in any fighting, which means they give up the resource completely when challenged, but also don't get injured from fighting).

 There are two factors that can contribute to an animal's fitness
 1. $v$ = the energy gained by obtaining the limited resource